Decreasing the cost of software documentation

 - Make sure that the software has been tested.
 Alternatively, include the technical writers in the testing process.
 Sometimes, technical writers find errors that testers do not find, because technical writers do not work to test schedules.

-- If the software interface is simple and easy to use, there will be no need to explain in detail how to use it.
-Therefore, involve usability experts in your design.
+- If the software interface is simple and easy to use, a detailed explanation is not necessary.
+Therefore, include usability experts in your design.